Purchasing a new scale, or any type of measurement equipment is easy with the right help.

 For example, a pharmaceutical manufacturer might depend heavily on a high resolution scale, as 1 milligram too much of any ingredient could affect the potency & effectiveness of their product.
 Alternatively, a warehouse operation may not require a high resolution scale as much as they would require a durable scale.
 High resolution scales are generally very sensitive to the environment in which they are being used, and could be affected by humidity, vibration, and even temperature.

-The resolution required for your application will determine the type of new scale you should purchase.
+The resolution required for your application will determine the type of scale you should purchase.
 Your local Michelli Weighing & Measurement product specialist can help you select the best scale for your unique situation.

 Consider your application.
-How will you be using your new scale?
+How will you be using the scale?
 Will the weighing equipment be sitting on a stable, level surface, protected from bumps or vibration?
 Perhaps the scale will be sitting on the floor of a warehouse, where it will be bumped often by forklifts & other equipment.
 Another factor to consider is spillage if your application involves materials that could react with metal.
 For example, consider a plant that produces acid.
 Certain types of acid can eat away at steel.
 For this type of application, it would be wise to consider a powder coating on your scale to protect it from the potential damage.

 One Michelli customer has equipped their narrow aisle forklifts with high precision counting scales, so that employees can quickly weigh boxes on the highest shelves of their warehouse.
 This helped the customer increase efficiency, but the accuracy of the counting scales is affected by the constant shaking of the forklift.